 Owners or members of a limited liability company (LLC) should familiarize themselves with their state’s LLC annual report filing requirement.
 An LLC annual report is sometimes called a “Statement of Information” which must be filed with an applicable state administrative agency or regulatory authority.
 Since LLCs are creatures of state statutes, each state has different rules on whether you must file an LLC report, how often and when the report needs to be filed, what filing fees must be paid, and if other documents need to be filed if there have been key changes to an LLC.
-For information on the LLC annual filing requirements for every state, see Nolo's article, LLC Annual Report and Tax Filing Requirements: A 50-State Guide.

 Here are some considerations to review regarding your LLC’s Statement of Information.

 - Determine If You Must File An LLC Annual Report.
 As an LLC owner, you must first determine if your state even requires you to file an annual report or Statement of Information.
 In an effort to improve their business climate, a number of states do not require LLCs to make annual reports, such as Delaware, Ohio, and South Carolina.
 However, most states do require an LLC Statement of Information.
 These reports offer an opportunity for the governing state authority to find out the general state of your LLC and to determine if your LLC is still operating.
 Most states provide a simple form for LLC members to fill out.
 These forms usually ask for such information as your LLC’s name and federal identification number, principal place of business and business purpose, owners’ identities and addresses, authorized signatories for legal documents and registered agents for purposes of being served regulatory or court documents.
 In some instances, you may have to complete other government forms if you decide to undertake material changes, such as amending your LLC’s name or voluntarily dissolving your LLC.